-- c. identify the key macro-economic factors that affect businesses; - specify the principal effects of national and international regulation upon businesses; and - e. show how the needs of different stakeholders in a business (eg, shareholders, the local community, employees, suppliers, customers) impact upon it.
+- specify the potential types of failure of the market mechanism and their effects on business; - c. identify the key macro-economic factors that affect businesses: - d. specify the principal effects of national and international regulation upon businesses; and - e. show how the needs of different stakeholders in a business (eg, shareholders, the local community, employees, suppliers, customers) impact upon it.